fengyuanchen/cropperjs/README.md

 How to fix aspect ratio in free ratio mode?

-> Just hold the `shift` key when you resize the crop box.
+> Just hold the `Shift` key when you resize the crop box.

 How to crop a square area in free ratio mode?

-> Just hold the `shift` key when you crop on the image.
+> Just hold the `Shift` key when you crop on the image.

 #### Notes